trinadh1/StyleStamp/README.md

 # StyleStamp

-style stamp project is an e ommerce application that allows shop keeper to manage categories of product and products via admin portal
+style stamp project is an e commerce application that allows shop keeper to manage categories of product and products via admin portal

 Technologies used: Codeigniter, PHP, MySQL, REST API